 I thought if I kept creating content, the hosting problem would take care of itself.
 That wasn’t accurate.
 You really need a quality host.
 There are some things that content by itself can’t overcome.
 You’ll be burdening yourself too much if you endeavor to rely on your amazing content to sell itself.
 You’ve got to make spreading your content easy.
 Without a good host, it’s like trying to spread cold hard butter on fresh soft bread.
 It just sticks there in one place and you can’t get it to do anything.

-I also never invested in a theme, a professionally made theme for my blog, but now on this site, I’ve picked a theme from Creative Market and on my other Bedtime Stories for Brighid Blog, I’ve used a theme from Angie Makes which I highly recommend as this company has many great themes, plus an affiliate program.
+I also never invested in a theme, a professionally made theme for my blog, but now on this site, I’ve picked a theme from Creative Market and on my other sites I’ve used a theme from Angie Makes which I highly recommend as this company has many great themes, plus an affiliate program.

-I finally moved my Bedtime Stories for Brighid Blog, my mommy, and parenting blog, over to WPEngine Hosting, and I’m thrilled with the company, if I could do it all over again, I would start initially with them.
+I finally decided on WPEngine Hosting, and I’m thrilled with the company, if I could do it all over again, I would start initially with them.
 I tried Siteground, and while I like the affiliate program, I need more support one on one with my blog, I use Go Daddy for this site’s hosting and I REALLY like my GoDaddy hosting, but by far my favorite is WP Engine, even though they are much more expensive than my GoDaddy Hosting.
 They cost almost $40 per month… They’re worth it!
-They have live support 24/7 supper fast hosting, and a ton of great articles, plus they will help you get your https sercurity certificate for free, GoDaddy currently charges almost $60 for one wesbite, plus WP Engine has monthly plans and a ton of other perks so it gives me a little wiggle room, and they have an awesome affiliate program that pays $200 per person you refer, so I’m not so worried about the monthly fee since I can be a part of the awesome affiliate program.
+They have live support 24/7 supper fast hosting, and a ton of great articles, plus they will help you get your https security certificate for free, GoDaddy currently charges almost $60 for one website, plus WP Engine has monthly plans and a ton of other perks so it gives me a little wiggle room, and they have an awesome affiliate program that pays $200 per person you refer, so I’m not so worried about the monthly fee since I can be a part of the awesome affiliate program.

 How I Changed My Game